-Your grad school application usually consists of 5 parts:
+Your grad school application usually consists of 4 or 5 parts:

 - General GRE Test

 - Statement of purpose (some schools don’t ask for this)

 1. GENERAL GRE TEST.
 Your scores on the three parts of this test are part of your application package.

 Be sure that you take the test in time so that your scores are ready when you file

 your grad school application.
 Register and attend one of the periodic CSU-RISE workshops